Heung Jin Moon: Significance attributed to Heung Jin Moon's death

-The Unification Church teaches that Heung Jin Moon's death had cosmic significance, and that he is now in a position in heaven higher than Jesus.
+The UC teaches that Heung Jin Moon's death had cosmic significance, and that he is now in a position in heaven higher than Jesus.
 Sun Myung Moon explained that his son's death was a great victory as it saved his own life; that his assassination by leftist terrorists was foiled on the same day as the accident, "that his son's loss was a providential act allowed by God in order to protect [Sun Myung] Moon's calling", and that there was a karmic connection between the two events:

 A week later Sun Myung Moon taught that Heung Jin Moon "had a new mission and was free to travel between his spirit world and our physical world".
 He also "proclaimed that Heung Jin became a leader to Jesus in the spirit realm".

-Longtime president of the Korean Unification Church Young Whi Kim wrote: "They all refer to Heung Jin Nim as the new Christ.
+Longtime president of the Korean UC Young Whi Kim wrote: "They all refer to Heung Jin Nim as the new Christ.
 They also call him the Youth-King of Heaven.
 He is the King of Heaven in the spirit world.
 Jesus is working with him and always accompanies him.
 Jesus himself says that Heung Jin Nim is the new Christ.
 He is the center of the spirit world now.
 This means he is in a higher position than Jesus."
 Sun Myung Moon's right-hand man Bo Hi Pak announced that Heung Jin Moon's sacrifice "carries far greater importance than the crucifixion of Jesus Christ".

 The "return" of the "spirit" of Heung Jin Moon

 Posthumous, widespread channeling of Moon's spirit by Unification Church members

-After Moon's death, Unification Church members around the world spoke to small groups of members, saying that the messages they were conveying were from Heung Jin Moon, being received by them spiritually (see Channelling (mediumistic)).
+After Moon's death, UC members around the world spoke to small groups of members, saying that the messages they were conveying were from Heung Jin Moon, being received by them spiritually (see Channelling (mediumistic)).
 Other members said they experienced automatic writing from him, or other kinds of spiritual communications from him.
 According to one report: "Often it was unlikely people who ['channelled' him], even people who were not that spiritual.
 There was a sister in Britain called Faith Jones who gave guidance from him.
 A Dutch brother called Gerrit van Dorsten, who had been on the New York City Tribune also did."
-Andrea Higashibaba, then state leader of the Unification Church of Tennessee, wrote a lengthy article in Today's World magazine detailing her encounters (in spirit) with Heung Jin Moon, leading up to a "liberation ceremony" for deceased civil rights leader Martin Luther King Jr. Soon many members around the world were "channeling Heung Jin Nim."
+Andrea Higashibaba, then state leader of the UC in Tennessee, wrote an article in Today's World magazine detailing her encounters (in spirit) with Heung Jin Moon, leading up to a "liberation ceremony" for deceased civil rights leader Martin Luther King Jr. Soon many members around the world were "channeling Heung Jin Nim."
 Typically these messages were ones of love and support.